 Where can I find out more information on your certification trainings?

-…Please contact Lynette Hoy, NCC, LCPC at: Lynettehoy@gmail.com or 708.341.5438.
+…Please contact Lynette Hoy, NCC, LCPC, CAMS-V at: Lynettehoy@gmail.com or 708.341.5438.
 Visit the Anger Management Institute shopping mall for a description of the distance-learning trainer courses.

 Register for the workshops on the mall!

-© copyright 2017 by Lynette J. Hoy, NCC, LCPC, CAMS-V. Lynette is a Marriage and Family Counselor with CounselCare Connection and National Certified Counselor.
-She is the co-author of What’s Good About Anger?and a speaker for community, women’s and church organizations.
+© copyright 2022 by Lynette J. Hoy, NCC, LCPC, CAMS-V. Lynette is a Marriage and Family Counselor with CounselCare Connection and National Certified Counselor.
+She is the co-author of What’s Good About Anger? and author of many anger management resources/courses and a speaker for community, women’s and church organizations.